AincradOT/platform/docs/index.md

 ### Pragmatic tradeoffs for cost/complexity

-- No state locking (GCS does not support this - avoid concurrent applies)
+- No native state locking (GCS does not provide native locking - avoid concurrent applies)
 - Service account keys with rotation instead of Workload Identity Federation (simpler ops)
 - Game servers exposed directly to internet (cost optimization, common in gaming industry)
 - Single region deployment (multi-region is enterprise-grade, not startup-grade)